 |Start date||Usually September 2019, but flexible if funding allows.|

 The School of Mathematics is one of the largest schools in the Faculty of Science, with about 120 members of academic staff and research assistants and 70 postgraduate students.
 Our staff and students are engaged in research across a wide range of areas in applied mathematics, probability, pure mathematics and statistics.
 We are proud of our world-class reputation for research excellence and our commitment to provide the highest-quality training for our postgraduate students.

 The school’s successes have been formally recognised in the latest Research Excellence Framework (2014), in which 87 per cent of the school’s research was rated as world-leading or internationally excellent.
-These outstanding results place us in an elite group of UK mathematics departments, along with Cambridge, Imperial, Oxford and Warwick.
+According to the Times Higher Education analysis of these results, Bristol is in the top five UK mathematics departments, along with Cambridge, Imperial, Oxford and Warwick.
 Eight members of the school hold the prestigious position of being a Fellow of the Royal Society, which means they are among the most eminent scientists, engineers and technologists from the UK and the Commonwealth.
 In recent years the quality of our research has attracted a number of distinguished prizes and substantial external grants.

 The success of our school is based on attracting not only the best available staff, but also by recruiting the best possible postgraduate students.
 The school offers cutting-edge PhD and taught master's programmes, and we welcome applications from national and international students all year round.
 Postgraduate students in Bristol enjoy a friendly and stimulating environment.
 During your programme you will have the opportunity to develop your mathematical skills, collaborate with leading researchers and apply your expertise across a range of academic disciplines.